axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/footer/README.md

 ### Migration version 1 to 2

-The changes happened in the Child Dom, therefore only there are the breaking changes, listed here:
+The breaking changes happened only in the Child Dom, and are listed here:

 - `<h2 slot="column-0-title-desktop">axa worldwide</h2>` -> desktop version of title has been removed.
 - `<a slot="column-0-item-X">` -> column and item index have been removed.
 Instead of column index, replace `-0-` with `-x-` resulting in `<a slot="column-x-item">`